aintnorest/wargame/scenarios/lostCaravan.md

 ### Special Rules
 - **Caravan Search:** The central objective marker represents the wrecked caravan.
 A model can interact with the marker to search the caravan:
-  - 1 - 5: Recover a good worth 1 scenario point (Up to 5 scenario points maybe found a round).
+  - **Card Result -3 to 2:** Recover a good worth 1 scenario point (Up to 5 scenario points may be found a round).
-  - 6: Recover Merchant, pick up Merchant Token.
+  - **Card Result 3 or Higher:** Recover Merchant, pick up Merchant Token.
 Token is dropped if character takes damage.
 Once merchant is found searching the caravan will always follow rules for Recovering a good.
 - **Scattered Goods:** The objective markers to either side of caravan are scatter goods.
 A model can interact with these markers to claim the good.
 Each good is worth 1 victory point and is removed once claimed.
 - **Merchant Rescue:** Rescuing the merchant (get a character holding the Merchant Token within Interact Distance of the same Player's board edge) is worth 3 scenario points.
 If the merchant token is dropped it cannot be overlapped and can be picked up with an interact.
 <!--